Prosper438/B-J-Biscuits-Excel-Dashboard-Analysis/README.md

 From the first dashboard analysis, I was able to conclude that
 - Generally, mobile payment was the most used payment platform for goods purchase.
 - Debit card generates more revenue and profit in the sense that expensive goods are mostly bought via debit card.
-- The male gender has the highest purchasing power in all age group and in turn generates most revenue and porfit.
+- The male gender has the highest purchasing power in all age group and in turn generates most revenue and profit.
 - In general, expensive product generates the most revenue.
 - The purchase of Ginger snap is very low among the 15-29 age group.
 - The most profitable age group is the 60-70 group.